astrokings/akguide/docs/eng/206relic.md

 # Overload

 The overload effect can be used when the relic circuit reaches level 10.<br>
-The overload effect maintains the selected relic's grade and can be engraved with a new relic.<br>
+The overload effect maintains the selected relic's grade and can be engraved with a new relic.
+(The same kind of relic might appear.)<br>
 To use the overload feature, the overload gauge must be fully charged.

 <br><br>